OpenNebula/docs/source/deployment/vmware_infrastructure_setup/nsx_setup.rst

 .. figure:: /images/nsx_setting_nsx_credentials_03.png
     :align: center

-Remind that you cannot create Transport Zones from OpenNebula and it’s a requirement having them created.
-You can add new Transport Zones from NSX Manager and OpenNebula will detect them after next monitor execution.
+Remind that Transport Zones cannot be created from OpenNebula and it’s a requirement having them created.
+However, adding Transport Zones in NSX Manager is supported, OpenNebula will detect them after the following monitor cycle.

 Checking NSX Status
 ^^^^^^^^^^^^^^^^^^^

-You have a OpenNebula Host, that is, a vCenter cluster, which is prepared to work with NSX, you have discovered its NSX Manager and introduce credentials, so the last step is checking that it’s working properly.
-To check NSX status can read the NSX_STATUS attribute, you can find it into:
+To check NSX status, proceed to:

     Infrastructure > Hosts